philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 	fmt.Printf("after deletion s slice is %v (len: %d, cap: %d)\n", s, len(s), cap(s))
 }
 ```
-In the github repo there is an example under the slices.go file that shows the slower way to delete an element maintaining the order.
+On the github repo [go-language](https://github.com/mas2020-golang/go-language/blob/main/slices/slices.go) you can find an example that shows the slower way to delete an element maintaining the order.

 ## Maps
 It is an **unordered collection** of key/value pairs.
 Syntax is map[K]V where K is the type of the K, V is the value.
 A value could be a simple type or a composite type, like other map or an array.